 When Should I Start Using Positive Disciple

 You should start the moment you sense that your child can already respond to what you say and has an understanding (though very little) of doing what mommy or what daddy wants me to do.
 There isn’t a specific age for this since children’s levels of cognitive development differ from one another.
-Similarly, it will up to you to be sensitivity as to the stage when your young one starts responding and reacting to your words and actions.
+Similarly, it will up to you to be sensitive as to the stage when your young one starts responding and reacting to your words and actions.